-Winter — er, fictional winter — is coming slower than ever this year, as fans await the eighth and final season of “Game of Thrones.”
+Winter — er, fictional winter — is finally upon us, with the long-awaited eighth and final season of “Game of Thrones” debuting this Sunday.

-While we still know very little about the last installment in D.B.
-Weiss and David Benioff’s HBO fantasy series, with the premiere coming in just a few months, TheWrap has rounded up what details we do have regarding how all of this ends.
+While we still know relatively little about the final six episodes in D.B.
+Weiss and David Benioff’s HBO fantasy series, TheWrap has rounded up what details we do have regarding how all of this ends.
 (And if you need a refresher, here is a roundup of where we left off with everyone.)

 And, look, we get that you are sad the small-screen adaptation of the George R.R.
 Martin novels is coming to a close.
 But just remember, what is dead may never die.
 (Did that help?
 Meh, we tried.)